 Fall TV's Biggest Time Slot Battles: Comedies, Dramas & Reality Face Off

-While premiere dates are still very much up unknown at this point—and therefore we don't know which shows will actually be airing new episodes opposite one another—the networks have released schedules for "fall" 2020.
+While only some premiere dates have been announced at this point—and therefore we don't know which shows will actually be airing new episodes opposite one another—the networks have all released schedules for "fall" 2020.

 Fans of reality shows and dramas especially are going to have some tough choices to make throughout the week, even with Fox and the CW leaning heavily into acquisitions versus their own original programming.

-Below, we break down some of the biggest time slot battles TV viewers could be facing when it comes to what to watch live next season.
+Below, we break down some of the biggest time slot battles TV viewers could be facing when it comes to what to watch live in the 2020-2021 season.

 NCIS vs. The Voice vs. The Bachelorette

 NCIS always does well at 8 p.m., and it does have a longstanding audience as it enters its 18th season.
-Will The Bachelorette's postponed season with Clare Crawley pull anyone away from the CBS drama or the second night of The Voice?
+Will The Bachelorette's postponed season with Clare Crawley pull anyone away from the CBS drama or The Voice (when it premieres, after the delay)?

 FBI: Most Wanted vs. New Amsterdam vs. Big Sky